The ICE is governed by a trustee board which is responsible for the Institution’s strategic decision making.

 Paula McMahon BEng CEng FICE FCMI

-Her career has been wide ranging and varied and has included significant roles on high profile projects including the Thames Barrier, Hinkley Point C and DUBAL Aluminium.
-She is a Chartered Fellow of the ICE and Chartered Management Institute as well as being a Fellow of the Women’s Engineering Society and Royal Society of Arts, Commerce and Manufactures.
+Her career has been wide ranging and varied and has included significant roles on high profile projects including the Thames barrier, Hinkley Point C and DUBAL Aluminium.
+She is a Chartered Fellow of the ICE and the Chartered Management Institute as well as being a Fellow of the Women’s Engineering Society and the Royal Society of Arts, Commerce and Manufactures.

-Paula is currently the North East Chair and Honorary Editor and Panel Chair for the flagship ICE Proceedings: Civil Engineering.
+Paula hands over her role as honorary editor and panel chair for the flagship ICE Proceedings: Civil Engineering at the end of 2023.
 She also sits on several strategy groups including the North East Chamber of Commerce Transport Forum and Teesside University’s Engineering Board where she is also a visiting lecturer.

 Jonathan Spruce MEng MBA CEng FICE FCIHT

 Jonathan is a civil and transportation engineer with almost 30 years’ worth of wide-ranging experience working for the public and private sectors.

 He is an experienced advisor to the public and private sector, and regularly provides advice at a senior level to local authorities and partnerships in the UK, aimed at the development of integrated transportation and regeneration solutions aimed at supporting economic growth in towns and cities.

 He led the team that developed the first pan-Northern Strategic Transport Plan and associated 30 year investment programme as part of a secondment to Transport for the North.
 More recently, he has been providing support to a number of local authorities on the outputs of the Integrated Rail Plan for the Midlands and the North, the implementation of bus service improvement plans and the roll-out of active travel improvements.